-- Low loss control gear (as per the table below). - High power factor (≥ 0.95 lagging, & < 1.0). - High efficacy lamps.
+- Low loss control gear (as per the table below).

+- High power factor (0.95 lagging, & < 1.0).

+- High efficacy lamps.

-Where size of equipment or other practical constraints conflict with the following requirements, submit details for approval.
+ATCO OM & OG series ballasts for HID lamps and LLEC series ballasts for fluorescent lamps meet the following requirements.
+Where fixture size or other practical constraints conflict with the following requirements, submit details for approval.
 Departures will only be considered for small quantities of fittings in any one development.